Brazil's Temer boosts infrastructure spending as graft scandal deepens

-BRASILIA Brazil's government has sharply increased spending in local infrastructure projects proposed by lawmakers, according to budget data reviewed by Reuters on Tuesday, as a graft scandal threatens to topple President Michel Temer.
+BRASILIA (Reuters) - Brazil's government has sharply increased spending in local infrastructure projects proposed by lawmakers, according to budget data reviewed by Reuters on Tuesday, as a graft scandal threatens to topple President Michel Temer.

-Federal spending on infrastructure works and other projects this year sponsored by congressmen for their constituencies jumped to 5.2 billion reais ($1.57 billion) in June, up from 959 million reais the month before, the data showed.
+Federal spending on infrastructure works and other projects this year sponsored by congressman for their constituencies jumped to 1.49 billion reais ($451 million) in June, up from 959 million reais the month before, the data showed.

-The increase in spending comes at a time when Temer is facing charges with taking bribes in connection with a graft scheme involving the world's largest meatpacker, JBS SA.
-Company executives said in plea-bargain testimony that the president took bribes for resolving tax matters, freeing up loans from state-run banks and other matters.
-Temer also allegedly arranged to receive a total of 38 million reais from JBS in the next nine months.

-Brazil is grappling with record-high budget deficits and the recent splurge illustrates Temer's efforts to keep his fragmented coalition united despite growing calls for his resignation more than one year before general elections.
+As Brazil grapples with record-high budget deficits, the recent splurge illustrates Temer's efforts to keep his fragmented coalition united despite growing calls for his resignation more than one year before general elections.

 Temer's office declined to comment on the increase in spending in the past month.